SharonIvy/Wildlife-Tracker/README.md

 ## LICENSING
   MIT License
-  (For further details, see the LICENSE file)
+  (for further details, see the LICENSE file)

 ## Support and Contact Details:
   For any contributions or troubleshooting, send an e-mail to;